vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 </details>

+### Set up the config server for Azure Spring Apps

 Once you completed the initial update of your git repository hosting the server configuration, you need to set up the config server for your Azure Spring Apps instance.

 - [Guidance on config server setup](https://docs.microsoft.com/azure/spring-cloud/quickstart-setup-config-server?tabs=Azure-CLI&pivots=programming-language-java).